Taliban's treatment of women may be crime against humanity: UN experts

 GENEVA, Nov 25 (Reuters) - The Taliban's treatment of Afghan women and girls, including their exclusion from parks and gyms as well as schools and universities, may amount to a crime against humanity, a group of U.N. experts said on Friday.

-There was no immediate response from a Taliban spokesperson to a Reuters request for comment on the experts' assessment.
+Responding to the assessment, Taliban Foreign Affairs Ministry spokesperson Abdul Qahar Balkhi said: "The current collective punishment of innocent Afghans by the U.N. sanctions regime all in the name of women rights and equality amount to war crimes and crimes against humanity."

-"Confining women to their homes is tantamount to imprisonment," the experts said in a statement, adding that it was likely to lead to increased levels of domestic violence and mental health problems.
-The experts also cited as an example the arrest earlier this month of female activist Zarifa Yaqobi and four male colleagues.
+The U.N. experts said in a statement that women's confinement to their homes was "tantamount to imprisonment", adding that it was likely to lead to increased levels of domestic violence and mental health problems.
+The experts cited the arrest this month of female activist Zarifa Yaqobi and four male colleagues.

 They remain in detention, the experts said.